 The classical Japanese tea ceremony itself, in the modern form known to us, was formed in the XVI century by the tea master Sen no Rikyū.
 Thus, tea as a simple drink has become the basis of a deep philosophy and meditative practice aimed at cognition and self-improvement through the beauty of simple things.

 If you want to diversify your life and your vacation, try Japan for a taste!
 This has every chance to become one of the most unforgettable experiences of your life!
 You can rent a car at one of the car rentals to explore all corners of Tokyo or Kyoto.
 You can drive to Sendai and immerse yourself in the samurai era by hiring a car.
 You can easily move between the island's ski resorts on Hokkaido with a rental car.

 But today we will talk about tea and special tea ceremonies.
 This is a specific, complex ritual with incredible aesthetics and many subtleties of execution.

 Sei – purity of body and spirit.
 Before the ceremony, it is customary to clean the room and dishes.

 Ke – respect.
-Means equality of the people present.
-In a tea house, it doesn't matter who you are.
+Means equality among the people present.
+In a teahouse, it doesn't matter who you are.

 The garden is designed in such a way that being in it immerses you in an atmosphere of calm, self-care, and tranquility.
 Therefore, they are usually small and very cozy.
 Preference is given to evergreens; there are also stones and lanterns with soft light.